-After decades of waiting, fans of Terry Pratchett and Neil Gaiman’s Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch will finally get to lay their eyes upon an adaptation of the classic work of comic fantasy.
-Later this year, all your favorite Good Omens characters—the angel Aziraphale (Michael Sheen), his demon BFF Crowley (David Tennant), pre-teen Antichrist Adam (Sam Taylor Buck), the Four Horsemen of the Apocalypse, and more will appear on Amazon Prime and BBC Two.
-Before you watch it, here are some facts about the original, award-winning 1990 book.
+After three decades of waiting, fans of Terry Pratchett and Neil Gaiman’s Good Omens: The Nice and Accurate Prophecies of Agnes Nutter, Witch recently—and finally—got to lay their eyes upon an adaptation of the classic work of comic fantasy.
+In 2019, all your favorite Good Omens characters—the angel Aziraphale (Michael Sheen), his demon BFF Crowley (David Tennant), pre-teen Antichrist Adam (Sam Taylor Buck), the Four Horsemen of the Apocalypse, and more came to life via an Amazon Prime and BBC Two co-production.
+On the 30th anniversary of the book's publication, here are some facts about the original, award-winning 1990 tome.

 The road to get Good Omens to the screen has been an arduous one (more on that later), but in 2015 a radio adaptation was broadcast on BBC 4.
 Among the cast were Mark Heap (Spaced), Peter Serafinowicz (Shaun of the Dead), Louise Brealey (Sherlock), and Colin Morgan (Merlin).

-2. Terry Gilliam was working on a movie adaptation for ages.
+2. Terry Gilliam was working on a movie adaptation of Good Omens for ages.

 The Oscar-nominated director of Brazil and Time Bandits was working on a Good Omens adaptation for years.
 Per an interview with Gaiman, it finally fell apart due to bad timing, i.e., Gilliam pitched Hollywood financiers shortly after 9/11.